johnroper100/Tonalite/docs/cues/cue_settings.md

 # Cue Settings

-You can access the settings for a cue by clicking on it in the list on the `Cues > Cues` tab.
+You can access the settings for a cue by clicking on it in the list on the `Cues` > `Cues` sub-tab.

 ![Cue settings](../images/cue_settings.png)

-## Buttons
+## Top Bar

 ### Go

-Transition to this cue specific cue in the time stated in the cue's `Length` setting.
+Transition to this specific cue.

 ### Delete